tooleks/photo-blog/README.md

 ### Installation

-Please make sure you have installed and running [Docker](https://docs.docker.com/) and [Docker Compose](https://docs.docker.com/compose/install/) on the host machine as far as the following GNU make commands will rely on your setup.
+Please make sure you have installed and running [Docker](https://docs.docker.com/) and [Docker Compose](https://docs.docker.com/compose/install/) on the host machine as far as the following commands will rely on your setup.

 Run the command (within the project root directory) to initialize the project.